 Improves Brain Development:

-Pumpkin seeds benefits for brain are that it is a great source of omega 3 and omega 6 fatty acids.
+Benefits of pumpkin seeds for brain are that it is a great source of omega 3 and omega 6 fatty acids.
 These fatty acids are highly recommended for kids because of brain development.
 Brain development in children is as essential as the development of the rest of the body and this is one of the most important pumpkin seeds benefits for brain.
-(Foods for your child’s brain development?)

 Promotes sound sleep: